 Check Their Credentials

-As we have previously mentioned, a personal training diploma doesn’t grantee that you’re dealing with a pro.
+As we have previously mentioned, a personal training diploma doesn’t guarantee that you’re dealing with a pro.
 However, it does show that the PT you’re interested in has is qualified to help others.

-Always ask for a proof of certification.
-Look for trainers who are certified by trusted organizations, such as ACE, ISSA and NASM.
+Always ask for proof of certification.
+Look for trainers who are certified by trusted organizations, such as ACE, ISSA, and NASM.

 Check Their Portfolio

 A skilled personal trainer will be happy to share success stories from their previous clients.
-He might even put you in touch with them!
+They might even put you in touch with them!